 UniReady is free to Australian and New Zealand citizens, and Australian permanent residents.
-It's designed to help you gain entry into Curtin's minimum ATAR undergraduate courses in Humanities, Business and Health Sciences.
+It's designed to help you gain entry into some Health Sciences, Humanities or Curtin Business School undergraduate courses.

 UniReady is for you if you:

-- narrowly missed out on Curtin's minimum ATAR; or
+- missed out on Curtin's minimum ATAR; or

 - completed year 12 but did not take WACE exams; or

 - completed TAFE studies at a certificate IV level; or

 UniReady is a one-semester program (13 weeks, plus orientation and exam week) offered at the Bentley campus in first semester and fully online in both first and second semester.
 This means that in first semester you can do some units online and some units in a class on campus, or all your classes at Bentley or all your units online.
 In second semester UniReady does not have on-campus classes, but is available fully online for maximum convenience.